 | 2.
 WR.ALDAS GÁST MÉI MÀN ALLÉNA KNIBUWGJANDE TÁNK TOWÍA.
 JÁ THRJU WARA.
 FAR HWAT JV FON HIM NOTEN HÀVE FAR HWAT JV NITH ÀND FARA HÁPE THÉR HY JO LÉT AN ANGA TIDA.||2.
 To Wralda's spirit alone should the knee be bent in gratitude, yes, thrice-fold: for what you have consumed from him, for what you avail yourself of, and for the hope of provision in troubled times to come.|

 | 3.
 J HÀWED SJAN HO RING IK HELPE LÉNDE.
 DVA AL ÉN MITH JO NÉSTON.
 MEN NE TOF NAVT TIL MÀN||3.
 You have seen how rapidly I offered help.
 Do the same for your kinsmen, but do not wait until|

 (1) 'an addiction' (SINE TOCHTA) — lit. 'his ...'; TOCHTA can have various meanings (cognate 'thought'), but was usually interpreted as 'passions' here.
 However, being 'passionate' would not be negative.
-The Dutch word for 'addiction' is 'verslaving' (i.e. 'enslavement') and the German word is 'Sucht'.
+The Dutch word for 'addiction' is 'verslaving' (i.e. 'enslavement').
 In the context, this translation makes most sense.

 (2) ‘spirit’ (GÁST) — can also be read as ‘ghost’.